bmezaris/RetargetVid/README.md

 ## Annotator Software
 To assist the annotators in their task we implemented a graphical user interface tool which facilitates the navigation throughout the video, allows the user to set a crop window for each frame through simple drag-and-drop mouse operations, and overlays the crop window on the video frames to allow for the quick inspection of the user's decisions.

 The software was implemented in C# and the source code is available in the *annotator_software* directory of this repository.
+You will need Visual Studio 2019 to compile the source code.